 - Stop all work and cover or secure materials.

 - Remove contaminated protective garments and gloves.

 - Exit the laboratory and building following normal exit procedures.

 - Assemble at the designated, prearranged meeting place for your laboratory.

 - Do not re-enter the laboratory until advised by the Fire Department that it is safe to do so.

 If an injury is life threatening call 9-911.
-For less serious injuries treatment should be sought at UVA-WorkMed for Academic staff, UVA Employee Health for Hospital staff, or the Student Health Center for student laboratory personnel during weekday, daytime hours.
+For less serious injuries treatment should be sought at UVA WorkMed for Academic staff or UVA Employee Health for Hospital staff during weekday, daytime hours.
 During night and weekend hours, treatment should be sought at the UVA Hospital Emergency Room.
 Any injury to a laboratory worker shall be reported as soon as possible to the Principal Investigator.

 Exposure to Biohazardous Agents or Material

 An exposure is defined as: BSL-2 agent contact with broken skin, eyes, nose, mouth, other mucous membranes, a percutaneous injury with a contaminated sharp, or contact with an infectious agent over a large area of apparently intact skin.
 Individuals are encouraged to report any conditions which may increase risk or consequences of a laboratory acquired infection. (e.g. pregnancy, a medical condition which compromises immunity) to UVA WorkMed.
 Likewise personal physicians should be informed of exposure conditions in the workplace.